Rifat-H7/SpringMVC-based-Restfull-API-template/README.md

 # SpringMVC-based-Restfull-API-template

-A basic CRUD operation with Restfull API template has been implemented here which is based on Spring Web MVC framework.

 How to run:
 1. Create a MySQL database named 'lms' where table name=departments, column=id(not null, Primary key, autoincrement), name(char).